 There’s no shame in checking in every now and again with a one-off client to see if their content needs have changed since you last spoke to them.
 In my experience, around 50% of the time, they say yes.

-Contrary to popular belief, you don’t have to discount your services to get freelance writing clients to work with you again.
-In fact, this just reeks of desperation and is likely to put a potential long-termer off, rather than make them want you as a Retainer Ruby.
+And contrary to popular belief, you don’t have to discount your services to get freelance writing clients to work with you again.
+In fact, this just reeks of desperation and is likely to put off a potential long-termer, rather than make them want you as a Retainer Ruby.

-(How do I even come up with these names?
+(How do I come up with these names?
 I don’t even know!)

 Now, go get ‘em.

 Do you struggle with one-off freelance writing clients?
 What’s your top way of getting them to stick around?
 Comment below!